nfdi4health/metadata-annotation-workbench/README.md

 # Metadata Annotation Workbench
-This Metadata Annotation Workbench supports standardised metadata annotation of variable catalogues in the Excel Spreadsheet format with standardised terminologies from the Semantic Lookup Platform [SemLookP](https://semanticlookup.zbmed.de/ols/index).
+This Metadata Annotation Workbench supports standardised metadata annotation of variable catalogues in the Excel Spreadsheet and CSV formats with standardised terminologies from the Semantic Lookup Platform [SemLookP](https://semanticlookup.zbmed.de/ols/index).

 ## Table of contents